 (1) Receive an interdisciplinary education that will both diversify and specialize your training and knowledge.

 (2) Build a career in either field or find a niche career combining mastery of both disciplines in a way that other professionals cannot.

-(3) Broaden your network and opportunities through internships, classes and professional contacts in both programs.
+(3) Broaden your network and opportunities through externships, classes and professional contacts in both programs.

 If you are interested in the concurrent degree programs, we recommend that you visit with both programs before applying.
-You must apply for admission and be accepted by both the UALR William H. Bowen School of Law and the concurrent program to enroll in the dual degree program.
-The decision to seek a concurrent degree need not be made before entering law school, but must be made before completing one of the courses of study.
+You must apply for admission and be accepted by both the UA Little Rock William H. Bowen School of Law and the concurrent program to enroll in the concurrent degree program.
+The decision to seek a concurrent degree need not be made before entering law school; however, no credits earned prior to matriculation in law school can be counted toward the credits necessary to complete law school.
 The sooner you embark on a concurrent program, the better your opportunity to take advantage of single courses that count toward both programs.

 JD/Master of Public Service – UA Clinton School of Public Service

 JD/Master of Business Administration – UA Little Rock College of Business

 JD/Master of Social Work – UA Little Rock School of Social Work

 JD/Master of Public Administration – UA Little Rock Institute of Government

 JD/Master of Public Health – UAMS Fay W. Boozman College of Public Health